nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Got it!
 Successfully added MONDAY's schedule!
 ------------------------------------------------------------------------------------------------------------
 ```
-- You will be prompted to select the `DAY_ENTRY` of the day which you want to schedule.
+- You will be prompted to select the `DAY_ENTRY` of the day which you want to schedule. <br>

 - You will then be prompted to enter the location of the activities(`BLOCK`) of the day one at
-  a time.
+  a time. <br>

-- NUSMaze will continuously ask for locations until you input `end`.
+- NUSMaze will continuously ask for locations until you input `end`. <br>

 <div markdown="block" class="alert alert-warning">
 :warning: `DAY_ENTRY` must be an integer between 1 and 7, each representing a day of the week
-(1 represents Monday and 7 represents Sunday).
+(1 represents Monday and 7 represents Sunday). <br>
-:warning: There must be at least one block entered for the schedule.
+:warning: There must be at least one block entered for the schedule. <br>
 :warning: Entries must be the original block names.
-Aliases are not allowed.
+Aliases are not allowed. <br>

 </div>